Questions About Alcohol and Erectile Dysfunction? Ask an Expert

 Facts About Alcohol and Erectile Dysfunction

 The great William Shakespeare once noted that alcohol, “provokes the desire but takes away the performance” and studies have proven this to be true.
-For many men, alcohol can help put both them and their partner in the mood, but too much alcohol consumption can negatively affect the man’s sexual performance, ability to attain an erection or reach orgasm.
+For many men, alcohol can help put both them and their partner in the mood, but at the end of the day, alcohol is a depressant and too much alcohol consumption can negatively affect the man’s sexual performance, ability to attain an erection, or reach orgasm.
 Hence, the popular slang "whiskey dick" emerged to refer to alcohol-related sexual dysfunction.
-Higher levels of alcohol intake in heavy drinkers and alcoholics can also do permanent damage to their penile arteries and become impotent from overindulging in alcohol over a long period of time.
+ED that's induced by alcohol is a temporary condition due to overindulging in alcohol in the short term.
+In the long term, higher levels of alcohol intake in heavy drinkers and alcoholics can also do permanent damage to their penile arteries and become impotent from overindulging in alcohol over a long period of time.

 Quick Facts on Alcohol and Erectile Dysfunction